 - Fiber is great for muscular tissues

 - Natural probiotics which help digestion

 - Some dogs might not like the enjoy the taste

-This formula contains species-specific probiotics and prebiotics to guarantee a healthy digestion.
+This formula contains species-specific probiotics and prebiotics to guarantee healthy digestion.
 Taste of the Wild formulas also contains chelated minerals that make it easier for your dog’s body to absorb all the minerals within the food.